hudson-and-thames/arbitragelab/docs/source/copula_approach/copula_deeper_intro.rst

     1. It is slow for some data sets.
        Also the CTG is slow due to the bottleneck from Student-t copula.

-    2. If the copula mixture have simular components, for instance, Gaussian and Frank, then it cannot pick the correct component weights well.
+    2. If the copulas mixture have similar components, for instance, Gaussian and Frank, then it cannot pick the correct component weights well.
        Luckily for fitting data, usually the differences are minimal.